Higher education in Denmark: Student welfare and economics

 There are no tuition fees for attending public higher education in Denmark, as all costs are covered by the Danish state.
 Citizens of EU and EEA countries have equal rights and do not pay tuition fee to study at public institutions of higher education in Denmark.

-Students are also given the opportunity to apply for financial support from the State Educational Grant and Loan Scheme (SU), normally referred to as "SU".
+Students are also given the opportunity to apply for financial support from the State Educational Grant and Loan Scheme, normally referred to as "SU" (Statens Uddannelsesstøtte).
 Foreign citizens may apply for equal status with Danish citizens and thus be approved to receive SU.

 International rankings

 Below are shown the international rankings of the government supported research universities of Denmark, and the number of times they rank in the top 200 of one of the six prominent global rankings: